Ralphbaer/spec2go/README.md

-# Spec2Go

-**Status: 🚧 Work in Progress (WIP) 🚧**
+# Spec2Go - 🚧 Work in Progress (WIP) 🚧

-spec2go is currently under development.
+**spec2go is currently under development.
 Features may be incomplete and documentation is subject to change.
-Use in production environments is not recommended until the official release.
+Use in production environments is not recommended until the official release.**

 ## What is Spec2Go?